 2. Starbucks and Target

-When it comes to legendary strategic alliances, Starbucks and Target wrote the playbook.
-You can’t miss it – the moment you step into Target, there’s a Starbucks counter ready to caffeinate your shopping adventure.
+When it comes to strategic alliances, Starbucks and Target wrote the playbook.
+The moment you step into Target, there’s a Starbucks counter ready to fuel your shopping.

 A person holding a Starbucks drink in front of a Target